 by Robert Bill in November 2018

-This user-friendly guide to medical mathematics helps veterinary technician students develop the math skills required before going into the practice setting.
+This user-friendly guide to medical mathematics helps veterinary technician students develop the math skills

 - New workbook format allows readers to practice problems right inside the book